RACIAL EQUITY INITIATIVETM

 The SSREI program includes a combination of instructional and project time.
-The instructional part of the initiative includes five full days of training, followed by four months for the completion of a community-based project focused on equity gaps.
-The value of Six Sigma Training is normally $2200, but thanks to our partner sponsorships, the tuition will be significantly reduced.
+The instructional part of the initiative includes five full days of training, followed by five months for the completion of a community-based project focused on equity gaps.
+The value of Six Sigma Training is normally $5000, but thanks to our partner sponsorships, the tuition will be significantly reduced.

 What are the benefits of the SSREI?

 According to the World Economic Forum Report for the top skills in 2025, critical thinking and problem-solving are the top five skills valued by employers.
 As a result, professionals with six sigma credentials make more money compared to their peers.
 SSREI cohort participants have the opportunity to build meaningful relationships with professional black women across many different sectors, gain access to Black female leaders, develop mentor/mentee relationships, and have the opportunity to “Pay it Forward” by applying their new skills to a community project.

 Each program cohort is designed specifically for black female professionals who live or work in Indianapolis (Marion County), Indiana.
 Recent studies suggest that Black women are paid less, heard less, and mentored less compared to their peers.
 This program is designed to help Black women build the tools, support, and confidence to not just survive but to thrive despite these challenges and be prepared to make a difference in the Indianapolis community and beyond.

 What are the program requirements for SSREI?

 Participants must complete the application, provide a resume and successfully complete the interview process.
 Final cohort participants are determined through a blind/scored selection process using predetermined criteria.
 Selection is highly competitive and will be limited to twelve participants per session.
 Each participant must commit to participation of all scheduled class sessions.